Therapy for the Highly Sensitive Person in San Antonio

 Your Sensitivity Speaks a Language Most People Can’t Hear or Speak

-⇸ That song?
+That song?
 The one with those lyrics?
-And...there will be tears.
+And you instantly know there just might be tears.

 You need time.
 Space.
 Quiet.
 Not because you’re fragile but because your body needs restoration to function at its best.